mgermain/MADE/README.md

 Datasets need to be in : *`./datasets/{dataset_name}.npz`*.

 ## Train
-Commands to generate the best result from the paper on multiple dataset.
+Commands to generate the best results from the paper on different datasets.

 DNA
 ```